OneEyeW1lly/Discord-webhook-spammer/README.md

 Spam discord webhooks with random garbage or custom message

 ### Usage
-- must have python3 installed
+- install python3 if you dont have it
+- install requests module with command: ```pip install requests```
 - Run python script
 - Enter Discord bot webhook uri
 - Enter the amount of messages to send